Zeami Motokiyo: Treatises

 Zeami produced 21 critical writings over a period of roughly four decades.
 His treatises discuss the principles of Noh.
 He sought to inform his colleagues of the most important aspects of theater, discussing the education of the actor, character acting, music, and physical movement.
-They also discussed broader themes, such as how life should be lived.
-The treatises were intended for a small circle of his colleagues, since the troupes were hereditary and such information was traditionally passed down between generations.
-He desired to facilitate this process to ensure continued patronage for the troupe.
+His writings also discussed broader themes, such as how life should be lived.
+The treatises were intended for a small circle of his colleagues, since the troupes were hereditary, and such information was traditionally passed down between generations.
+He desired to facilitate this process and ensure continued patronage for the troupe.